TheShufflingFool/Black-Records-Unrestricted-Hunt/README.md

 ## FAQ
 * **How do I know I installed the mod correctly?**
-  <ins>RECOMMENDED METHOD ONLY</ins>: You should see a new line regarding modded files in the main menu in the bottom right corner.
-If it doesn't appear, make sure you downloaded the correct file (you want the .p3a one, not the .zip archive) and placed it inside the correct folder.
+  <ins>RECOMMENDED METHOD ONLY</ins>: You should see a new line regarding modded files in the main menu in the bottom right corner (or, if you have other mods and it was already there, the number of modded files should change).
+If it doesn't appear (or the number doesn't change), make sure you downloaded the correct file (you want the .p3a one, not any of the archives) and placed it inside the correct folder.
   <img width="1280" height="720" alt="bruh_installed" src="https://github.com/user-attachments/assets/6bc3aa58-ae1d-4d05-86aa-02d734efccfe" />
   If you use other mods and the books don't appear, it's highly likely there is a compatibility issue.
 You can try editing `order.txt` inside the `mods` folder and moving `BlackRecords_Unrestricted.p3a` to the top of the list.
 That should unlock the Black Records but might override changes from the other mods.